elliotmai/LearnLeaf-Organizer/README.md

     ```bash
     npm run build
     ```
-5. Open application on your device:
+5. Open the application on your device:
    ```bash
    npm run preview
    ```